LLNL/PnMPI/README.md

     pcontrol on
     ```

+* **wait-for-debugger**
+  This module prints the PID of each rank before executing the application.
+If
+  the `WAIT_AT_STARTUP` environment variable is set to a numeric value, the
+  execution will be delayed up to `value` seconds, so you may attach with a
+  debugger in that time.

 Note: All modules should be compiled with mpicc or equivalent
 (which includes the MPI header files) and should be linked
 without linking to the MPI library (to avoid MPI routines